jesperkha/Fizz/README.md

 - ✔️ Functions
 - ✔️ Objects
 - ✔️ File import
+- ✔️ Go -> Fizz library support
 - ❌ Arrays
-- ❌ Go -> Fizz library support
+- ❌ Hashtables
 - ❌ Full language documentation

 <br>

 ## <a id="language-documentation"></a> **Language documentation**

-You can find all the basic info you need about Fizz [here](./.github/LANG.md).
+You can find all the basic info you need about Fizz [here](./docs/LANG.md).
 For a deeper understanding of how Fizz works its suggested to simply look at the source code.

 <br>